Muling Buksan ang Puso: Soundtrack

 The main theme song is called "Muling Buksan ang Puso" and has three versions, two are sung as a solo by singers Lani Misalucha and Erik Santos, while the third as a duet.
 The song was originally sung by Basil Valdez for a 1985 Serialized Comic to film, starring Vilma Santos and Lorna Tolentino.
 Other singers also provided revivals of many Philippine hit songs for the soundtrack.
 Charice sang a cover of the song "Yakap", originally by Filipino-Spanish singer Júnior.
 Angeline Quinto covered the song "Dapat Ka Bang Mahalin?", by Sharon Cuneta.
 Juris provided a revival of "Paano Kita Mapasasalamatan?" popularized by Kuh Ledesma.
 Jed Madela sings "Sinasamba Kita", by Rey Valera.
 The soundtrack album was released by Star Music on July 31, 2013.

 Reception

 Muling Buksan ang Puso has captivated more viewers nationwide after it hit its all-time high national TV ratings of 30.4% on July 24, 2013 based on data from Kantar Media Philippines covering urban and rural homes nationwide.
 During its 8:30pm airing, it peaked 32.7% on August 2, 2013.
 On its 9:15pm timeslot, it peaked 25.7% on its finale episode on October 4, 2013.
 The series also ranked 10th in the Top 15 programs from January to December 2013 based on year round data from Kantar Media Philippines with an average rating of 30.4%.

-Muling Buksan ang Puso and casts were nominated at the PMPC Star Awards for TV, an annual award giving body recognizing the outstanding programming produced by the several TV networks in the Philippines every year.
+Muling Buksan ang Puso and casts were nominated at the PMPC Star Awards for Television, an annual award giving body recognizing the outstanding programming produced by the several TV networks in the Philippines every year.